cardano-foundation/CIPs/CIP-0086/README.md

 }
 ```

+A regex metadata update transaction must be signed
+by the signing key of the oracle update address,
-A regex metadata update transaction may contain any inputs and outputs,
+but it may contain any inputs and outputs,
 as these are ignored for the purposes of updating token metadata.

 The only difference from the simple metadata update is that